-The controversy over the Federal government’s control of over half the land in the State of Oregon didn’t just begin with the occupation of the Malheur National Wildlife Refuge and it isn’t going to end with the murder of Lavoy Finicum and the arrest of Ammon and Ryan Bundy on federal charges stemming from their month long occupation of the Federal facility.
-Their presence at the Refuge was intended to call attention to the Federal Government’s unjust and unconstitutional occupation of over 700 million acres of land in twelve Western States, but all the government and the media could focus on was their hostile takeover of the Wildlife Refuge.
+The controversy over the Federal government’s control of more than half the land in the State of Oregon didn’t just begin with the occupation of the Malheur National Wildlife Refuge and it isn’t going to end with the murder of Lavoy Finicum and the arrest of Ammon and Ryan Bundy on federal charges stemming from their month long occupation of the Federal facility.
+Their presence at the Refuge was intended to call attention to the Federal Government’s unjust and unconstitutional occupation of over 700 million acres of land in twelve Western States, but all the government and the media can ever focus on is their hostile takeover of the Wildlife Refuge.

-The twenty or so demonstrators who occupied the 160,000 acre Refuge were described in the media as “armed militants”.
-Reporters armed with cameras and pens, and little knowledge of the Constitution turned this act of civil disobedience into a refusal to follow police orders instead of a government failure to follow the Constitution, and the underlying dispute over the Federal government’s unlawful management of 700 million acres of public land will not be settled during their trial in Oregon District Court because the subject won’t even be addressed.
-The defendants are being tried on criminal charges arising from their failure to disperse and leave the Refuge when ordered to do so by police, the Sheriff, and the FBI.
-Congress controls America’s 700 million acres of public land and Congress, not the courts has the power to settle this dispute over the management of America’s public land.
+The twenty or so demonstrators who took over the 160,000 acre Refuge for almost a month were described in the media as “armed militants”.
+Reporters armed with cameras and pens, and no knowledge of the Constitution turned their little act of civil disobedience into a major refusal to follow police orders and they totally ignored the government’s ongoing failure to follow the Constitution in their reporting.
+The underlying dispute over the Federal government’s unlawful management of 700 million acres of State land won’t even be discussed, not by the media and not in the courtroom.
+It isn’t going to be settled in a court of law.
+The defendants are being tried on criminal charges arising from their failure to disperse and leave the Refuge when they were ordered to do so by the police, sheriff, and the FBI.
+Congress still controls America’s 700 million acres of public land and Congress, not the courts has the power to dispose of this land as required in the Constitution.
+Congress has the power to repeal the Federal Land Policy Management Act of 1976.
 It is highly unlikely that the courts will ever get involved.

-What are the issues that led Ammon and Ryan Bundy, and Lavoy Finicum to come to Oregon, and why did they chose the Malheur National Wildlife Refuge in Harney County as the place to draw attention to their cause?
-Their actions at the Refuge focused worldwide attention on the nearby town of Burns, Oregon (population 2,700) for which the people of that town were totally unprepared.
-The truth is that these men came to Oregon to protest the unjust incarceration of two Oregon ranchers named Dwight and Steven Hammond on federal charges stemming from traditional land management practices which have been used for centuries.
-The Hammonds were convicted of arson for burning weeds on their land and sentenced to six months and one year in jail respectively.
-Then after they served their time and were released, the Obama Justice Department under Loretta Lynch sent both men back to jail to serve the remainder of five more years.
-The Bundys and Lavoy Finicum came to Harney County Oregon to call attention to the plight of the Hammonds and the plight of all Western ranchers at the hands of the Federal government.
+What are the issues that led Ammon and Ryan Bundy, and Lavoy Finicum to come to Oregon?
+Why did they chose the Malheur National Wildlife Refuge in Harney County as the right place to draw attention to their cause?
+Their courageous actions sparked a frenzy of media reporting from the little town of Burns (population 2,700) for which the people of Burns were totally unprepared.
+The men and one woman who occupied the Refuge were not only protesting the unjust occupation of State land by the Federal government, but also the unjust incarceration of two Oregon ranchers on federal charges stemming from what really are traditional land management and weed control practices… the same practices that have been used for centuries.
+Dwight and Steven Hammond were convicted of arson for burning weeds on their land and sentenced to spend six months and one year respectively in jail.
+After they served their time they were released, but the Obama Justice Department under Loretta Lynch sent both men back to jail to serve the remainder of a five year prison sentence.
+Ammon Bundy, Ryan Bundy, and Lavoy Finicum came here to Harney County, Oregon to try to help the Hammonds and to call attention to the plight of all Western ranchers at the hands of the Federal government.

-All wealth comes from the land, and over half the land in the West is owned and controlled by the Federal government.
-That is why so many Western States and Western Counties are struggling to meet their budget needs.
-Payments in Lieu of Taxes (PILT) which Oregon Counties receive from the Federal government do nothing to solve the underlying problem of how to make sure that local government is self-supporting.
-County governments are not even able to provide basic government services without a handout from Congress because so much of their land is not even on the tax rolls.
-Too much of the land is owned by the Federal Government which does not pay local property taxes.
+Since all wealth comes from the land, and over half of the land in Western States is owned and controlled by Congress many counties in Western States are struggling to meet their budget needs.
+The Payments in Lieu of Taxes (PILT) that counties receive from the Federal government do nothing to solve the underlying problem of how to ensure that local government is self-supporting.
+Some counties are not even able to provide basic government services without a handout from Congress because so much of the land in these counties is not on the tax rolls.
+It is owned by the Federal Government which does not local property taxes.

 Without private property there is not a tax base to pay for much needed government services like police and fire departments, and public schools.
 Without strong support for private property freedom is just a theory, not a reality.
 The right to own property and the right to pursue happiness are secured in the Bill of Rights.
 The right to petition the government for a redress of grievances whenever any of our constitutional rights are violatedby the government is also guaranteed in the Constitution.
 Our constitutional rights are guaranteed in Oregon just like they are in any other State.

-The day that I saw two Oregon State Police officers shoot a man in the back for merely challenging the Federal government’s authority to control half of the State of Oregon I realized that something much bigger than Lavoy Finicum had died.
-Police shot him in the back while his hands were up in the air.
-Then they completely ignored him while they shot numerous tear gas canisters and live ammunition at the other passengers in the truck which included two women.
-They let Lavoy Finicum bleed to death in the snow.
-That’s when I realized that all respect for life and liberty as well as the Constitution have ceased to exist in our government.
+The day I saw two Oregon State Police officers shoot a man in the back for challenging the Federal government’s authority to control more than half the State of Oregon I realized that something much bigger than Lavoy Finicum had died in America.
+He was shot in the back while his hands were up in the air, and then they left his lifeless body on the ground right where they shot him until the next morning when he was taken to the hospital and pronounced dead.
+They just left Lavoy Finicum to bleed to death in the snow.
+That’s when I realized that respect for the Constitution was not the only thing that has died in my country.
+Respect for life and liberty has ceased to exist in America as well.

-Fifty three percent of Oregon is administered and controlled by just two departments of the United States Government… the Forest Service and the Bureau of Land Management.
-It is time for this occupation of Oregon to come to an end.
+Fifty three percent of Oregon is administered by just two departments of the Federal Government… the Forest Service and the Bureau of Land Management.
+It is time for this occupation of Oregon to end.

 When Americans think of “occupied territory” we don’t usually think of the peaceful Pacific Northwest.
 We think of more turbulent places in the world like the Middle East where Jews and Arabs have been fighting for control of that disputed land ever since Israel became a country and even long before that.
 Whether they ever find a way to live together in peace is a question that remains to be answered, but for Americans living in occupied territory right here in our own country, in occupied Oregon for example the idea of occupation of land is not theoretical..
 It is real.